 Read more about how to prepare for public speech.

 Anxiety can cause tension in the muscles of the chest and throat, not allowing oxygen to enter the lungs freely.
 This may cause the voice to creak or squeak.
 Deep breathing will be helpful for your voice is sounding.
 It is going to release one`s chest and throat from the clamp, let alone oxygenate the brain and lungs.

 A smile and an approving look from people are going to make you feel confident; pay a lot of attention to positive listeners.
 It will give you extra strength and make the performance successful.

-Fear is a natural defense mechanism that can save lives.
+Fear is a natural defence mechanism that can save lives.
 However, sometimes, it becomes a brake on personal growth.
 Let desires guide you on the path to success, but not inhibit fears.

-Do more practice, do not be afraid to talk loudly in public places, do not fear the negative reaction of others, become an experienced talker now, practicing your experience at work and at home.
-Such an approach will undoubtedly lead you to a fearless path, and it is going to be replaced by the desire of conducting fine performances on the public.
+Do more practice, do not be afraid to talk loudly, do not fear the negative reaction of others, and become an experienced talker now, practising your experience at work and at home.
+Such an approach will undoubtedly lead you to a fearless path, and it is going to be replaced by the desire of conducting fine performances.